dynatrace-oss/barista/concepts/design-tokens/README.md

 ### Typescript constants

 Sometimes it becomes necessary to use certain design tokens within component logic.
-For some of these usecases, exported typescript constants for the design tokens could help us keep things in sync between typescript and style.
+For some of these use cases, exported typescript constants for the design tokens could help us keep things in sync between typescript and style.

 Potential output could look like this: